Alkhemrt/PotatoOS/README.md

 # PotatoOS by SpudSoft
-A web-based parody of Windows 95/98, reimagined with potato-foucsed theme.
+A web-based parody of Windows 95/98, reimagined with potato-focused theme.
 No real potatoes were harmed in the making.

 ## Features
 - Interactive potato-themed OS.